firstdraft/ai-chat/README.md

-# OpenAI Chat
+# AI Chat

-This gem provides a class called `OpenAI::Chat` that is intended to make it as easy as possible to use OpenAI's cutting-edge generative AI models.
+This gem provides a class called `AI::Chat` that is intended to make it as easy as possible to use OpenAI's cutting-edge generative AI models.

 ## Installation